 Like with movies, Amazon provides discounts on TV.
 Additionally, if you already own episodes from a season of a series, you can purchase the rest of the season minus the cost of the episodes you currently own.

 Amazon, of course, offers rentals as well.
 A typical HD movie rental will cost anywhere between $0.99–$5.99, but for newer and more popular movies, that price will stay closer to $4.99–$5.99.
 SD rentals usually cost one dollar less, but once an HD movie costs $0.99 to rent, its SD counterpart will cost the same.

 Movie rentals are good for 30 days after the date of purchase, but that's normal.
 What makes Amazon stand out here is how long you can continue watching your movie after you've hit play.
-Amazon has the largest grace period on this list at 48 hours.
-That's enough time to get a few more watches in, or to let friends and family on your account watch as well.
+Amazon ties for the most substantial grace period on this list at 48 hours.
+That's enough time to get a few more watches in or to let friends and family on your account watch as well.

 When you're downloading an HD movie or show that you've purchased on Amazon, you'll have the option of downloading in SD as well, which can save a lot of space.
 No extra charges apply for this feature.

 One cool thing about TV with Amazon is that Amazon provides TV rentals for both episodes and seasons.
 You have the typical 30 days to watch from the date of purchase, but 14 days after you've begun playback.
 Rented TV typically costs $0.99 per episode, and $9.99 per season, HD or SD.